Alexa ACV & ARR - Difference & How They Influence Your Business Growth

 Calculating ACV and ARR

 Companies can interpret ACV and ARR a little differently.
-It’s okay as long as the calculations run in a standardised way and everyone is on the same page.
+It’s okay as long as the calculations run in a standardized way and everyone is on the same page.

 Calculating ACV

-The standard formula of calculating ACV per account:
+The standard formula for calculating ACV per account:

-ACV= Total contract value divided by number of years
+ACV= Total contract value divided by the number of years

 ACV= $2500/ 5 = $500